 Over the decade, RailWorks Track Systems helped to dramatically change how people get to, from and within the Miami International Airport (MIA).
 By constructing three major transportation projects associated with MIA valued in the tens of millions of dollars, RailWorks has contributed to vastly improving mobility for employees, residents and the 35 million travelers who pass through the airport every year.

-Construction of the latest project, the AirportLink Metrorail Extension, formerly known as the Miami Dade County Orange Line Extension, began in April of 2009 and opened three years later.
-The 2.5 mile, heavy rail elevated extension provides a new, direct transportation link between the existing Earlington Heights station in downtown to the new Miami Intermodal Center (MIC) adjacent to the airport.
+Construction of the AirportLink Metrorail Extension, formerly known as the Miami Dade County Orange Line Extension, began in April of 2009 and opened three years later.
+The 2.5-mile, heavy-rail elevated extension provided a new, direct transportation link between the existing Earlington Heights station downtown to the new Miami Intermodal Center (MIC) adjacent to the airport.
 This multi-level station provides passengers and employees with a central transfer point to different modes of transportation, including the MIA Mover, an automated people mover constructed by RailWorks that connects to the airport.

 RailWorks worked as a subcontractor to Odebredcht-Tower Community Joint Venture to construct the $22 million, 36-month AirportLink project.
 Crews began construction in July of 2009 and installed 5 miles of track on elevated guideway through a congested urban area.
 Construction also included installing a #10 double crossover and two #15 turnouts to tie the new track to the existing Metrorail system.